mpleshkova/QA-engineer_Portfolio/Notes_and_Learning/Blogs/README.md

-📝 Blogs
+## Blogs and Websites 🌐
 Curated blog posts and articles related to software testing and QA practices.

-## Blogs and Websites 🌐

 1. **Ministry of Testing** — [https://www.ministryoftesting.com/](https://www.ministryoftesting.com/)
    🤝 A large testing community with articles, events, and tutorials.